Mlada (abbess): Life

 Another result of Mlada's diplomatic mission was permission to found a monastery in Prague.
 During her stay in Rome, she entered the Order of Saint Benedict, adopted the religious name Maria, and was ordained as abbess.
-Thus she was able to lead the newly formed Abbey at St. George's Church in Prague Castle, the very first congregation in Bohemia.
+Thus she was able to lead the newly formed St. George's Convent at Prague Castle, the very first congregation in Bohemia.
 She held this office until her death.

 Contemporary sources report neither the birth date nor the death date of Mlada.
 The oft-cited claim that she died on 9 February 994 can be traced to the Jesuit Georgio Crugerio and dates from 1669, based on the oral tradition of the monastery.
 The Benedictines of the Monastery of St. George have not been able to secure an official status as "Saint" or "Blessed" for their founder, who is therefore referred to as "Venerable".
 Her grave is reportedly located in the Mary Chapel of the former Monastery of Saint George, but archaeological investigations have been unable to establish beyond reasonable doubt that the person buried there is indeed Abbess Mlada.